The Lichtenbaum-Quillen dimension of complex varieties: Introduction

 Second, we compute the higher K-theory of some Kuznetsov components of derived categories.
 For many Fano varieties $X$, Kuznetsov has identified a semi-orthogonal decomposition of $\Dbcoh(X)$ consisting of an exceptional collection and an interesting piece $\A_X$, which often behaves like the derived category of a lower-dimensional variety.
 Most famously, if $X$ is a cubic 4-fold \cite{kuz_cubics} or Gushel--Mukai 4-fold \cite{kuz_perry}, then the Kuznetsov component $\A_X$ behaves like the derived category of a K3 surface in terms of Serre duality, Hochschild homology and cohomology, and the Euler pairing on $KU^0$.
 We find that its algebraic K-theory behaves like that of a K3 surface as well: \begin{thm} Let $X$ be a smooth complex cubic 4-fold or Gushel--Mukai 4-fold, and let $\mathcal A_X \subset \Dbcoh(X)$ be Kuznetsov's K3 category. \begin{enumerate} \item $\dimQL(\A_X) = 2$, meaning that the Bott maps

 are isomorphisms for $n \ge 1$ and injective for $n=0$. \item With integral coefficients, we have

-where $\rho$ is the rank of $K_\mathrm{num}(\A_X)$ and the groups $V_n$ are uniquely divisible.\footnote{That is, they are divisible groups that are torsion-free, or in other words, $\Q$-vector spaces; but they can be badly infinite-dimensional.} In fact $V_0 = CH_1(X)_\mathrm{hom}$. \end{enumerate} \end{thm} The algebraic K-theory of a K3 surface $S$ admits a similar description, with $V_0 = CH_0(S)_\text{hom}$, as we review in \S\ref{cubic_gm_sec}.
+where $\rho$ is the rank of $K_\mathrm{num}(\A_X)$ and the $V_n$s are (possibly infinite-dimensional) $\Q$-vector spaces.
+In fact $V_0 = CH_1(X)_\mathrm{hom}$. \end{enumerate} \end{thm} The algebraic K-theory of a K3 surface $S$ admits a similar description, with $V_0 = CH_0(S)_\text{hom}$, as we review in \S\ref{cubic_gm_sec}.
 We wonder whether a similar conclusion holds for the K3 categories obtained from Debarre--Voisin Fano 20-folds -- that is, hyperplane sections of $\Gr(3,10)$ -- but these seem far out of reach.
 The fact that Gushel--Mukai 4-folds have no torsion in $CH_1$ is new and of independent interest; the same proof applies to quartic 4-folds and several other Fano 4-folds.

 We will also describe the K-theory of Kuznetsov components of derived categories of Fano 3-folds in \S\ref{fano_3folds}, and of cubic 5-folds in \S\ref{cubic_5fold_sec}.